scandiumby/django-billet/README.md

 # django-billet
-Blank Django project with Bootstrap and SB Admin connected
+Blank Django project on docker container with Bootstrap and SB Admin connected